-Impairment: Under Alternative 3 no hydrologic resources specific to the park's purpose would be discernibly affected, and there would be no change to the hydrologic and cultural integrity of the park, nor effects to the hydrologic resource values highlighted in the 2002 General Management Plan, therefore Alternative 3 would not impair the park's hydrology and water quality.
+Impairment: Under Alternative 3 the changes in hydrologic resources which would occur would not result in impairment and there would be no change to the hydrologic integrity and water quality of the park, nor effects to the hydrologic resource values highlighted in the 2002 General Management Plan.
+Therefore, there would be no impairment of hydrologic resources or values from the actions in Alternative 3.